-\paragraph{Correctness and competitive analysis.} The correctness of \cref{AlgoBipOn} is guaranteed since only edges in $\Eplus$ can be added in $\M$, $\Eplus$ contains at most one edge for each buyer, and the algorithm never assigns an item to more than one buyers.
+\paragraph{Correctness and competitive analysis} The correctness of \Cref{AlgoBipOn} is guaranteed since only edges in $\Eplus$ can be added in $\M$, $\Eplus$ contains at most one edge for each buyer, and the algorithm never assigns an item to more than one buyers.
 Hence, the set of collected edges in $M$ is a valid matching.

-We now analyze the competitive guarantee of our algorithm.
-In particular, we show that \cref{AlgoBipOn} is $8$-competitive.
-As in \cref{sec:generalMatching}, the main idea of the proof is to relate the weight of the optimal offline matching, $M_S$, with the matching collected by our algorithm, $M$, using a carefully chosen subset of $\Eplus$, the \emph{safe} edges.
+Furthermore, we show now that \Cref{AlgoBipOn} is $8$-competitive.
+As in \Cref{sec:generalMatching}, the main idea of the proof is to relate the weight of the optimal offline matching, $M_S$, with the matching collected by our algorithm, $M$, using a carefully chosen subset of $\Eplus$, the \emph{safe} edges.